The pseudofinite monadic second order theory of words: Introduction

-\ \\ \textbf{Related literature:} A similar approach, exploiting the well behaved interaction of the concatenation of words and logical properties of words, is used in \cite{vGSteinberg} to explore the connection between star-free languages and free pro-aperiodic monoids.
+\ \\ \textbf{Related literature:} A similar approach to studying the logical properties of words, making use of equivalence up to bounded quantifier depth being a congruence for concatenation, is used in \cite{vGSteinberg} to explore the connection between star-free languages (a special collection of recognisable languages) and free pro-aperiodic monoids (a special collection of profinite monoids).
 The main difference between the two papers is that in \cite{vGSteinberg} it is first order logic on finite words, not monadic second order logic, which aligns with star-free langauges and free pro-aperiodic monoids.

-In the author's PhD thesis \cite{DLPhD} an axiomatisation is given for the monadic second order theory of finite words over a singleton alphabet, i.e. the monadic second order theory of finite linear orders.
-The connection between recognisable languages over this alphabet and the free profinite monoid on one generator, which arises as a special case of the theorem of Gehrke, Grigorieff, and Pin (\cref{Theorem-GGP}), was considered in the thesis.
-There is a fundamental difference between the thesis work and the work presented here.
-In the thesis \cref{Theorem-GGP} was used as a foundation, and it was observed that the logical analysis of the monadic second order theory of finite linear orders offered a way of viewing the theorem.
-Whereas in this paper we show that the logical analysis not only offers a point of view, but allows for a streamlined proof of \cref{Theorem-GGP}.
+In the author's PhD thesis \cite{DLPhD} an axiomatisation is given for the shared monadic second order theory of finite words over a singleton alphabet, i.e. the shared monadic second order theory of finite linear orders.
+The connection between recognisable languages over this alphabet and the free profinite monoid on one generator, which arises as a special case of the theorem of Gehrke, Grigorieff, and Pin (\cref{Theorem-GGP}, hereafter referred to as the GGP theorem), was also considered in the thesis.
+There is a significant difference in perspective between the thesis work and the work presented here.
+In the thesis the GGP theorem was taken as a foundation, while the logical analysis of the shared monadic second order theory of finite linear orders was seen as offering a new perspective on this theorem.
+In this paper this viewpoint is inverted, we show that a logical analysis of the pseudofinite monadic second order theory of words in fact facilitates an alternative proof of the GGP theorem.

 \ \\ Our logical notation, wherever it is not explicitly defined or referenced, is borrowed from \cite{HodgesBible}.